apache/drill/_docs/performance-tuning/identifying-performance-issues/020-query-profiles.md

 ### Canceling a Query

 You may want to cancel a query if it hangs or causes performance bottlenecks.
-You can cancel a query from the Profile tab of the Drill Web Console.
+You can cancel a query from the Profile tab of the Drill Web UI.

 To cancel a query, complete the following steps:

-1. Navigate to the Drill Web Console at `<drill_node_ip_address>:8047`.
+1. Navigate to the Drill Web UI at `<drill_node_ip_address>:8047`.
-The Drill node from which you access the Drill Web Console must have an active Drillbit running.
+The Drill node from which you access the Drill Web UI must have an active Drillbit running.
 2. Select **Profiles** in the toolbar.
 A list of running and completed queries appears.
 3. Click the query for which you want to see the profile.